m00g3n/cluster-inventory/docs/adr/provisioning.md

 # Target architecture

-The following picture shows the agreed architecture:
+The following picture shows the proposed architecture:
 ![](./assets/keb-kim-target-arch.drawio.svg)

 > Note: at the time of writing the `GardenerCluster` CR is used for generating kubeconfig.
 The [workplan](https://github.com/kyma-project/infrastructure-manager/issues/112) for delivering provisioning functionality includes renaming the CR to maintain consistency.